ngneat/dialog/README.md

 }
 ```

-The library also provides the `dialogClose` directive helper that you can use to close the modal:
+The library also provides the `dialogClose` directive helper, that you can use to close the modal:

 ```ts
 import { DialogService, DialogRef } from '@ngneat/dialog';